rjqocampo/admin-dashboard/README.md

 # Contributions

+I owe my learnings to the open source community.
+It's an amazing place to learn, inspire and create.
+So I welcome any contributions from the community that can help enhance this project.

+### Contribute

 If you're interested in contributing, here are a few pointers to get you started:

 1. **Fork the Repository:** Fork this repository to your GitHub account.